charanmahendaran/Samsung-RISC-V-Workshop/README.md

 <details>
    <summary><b> Task 5 : </b> Documentation of the project.</summary>

-   ## COMBINATION LOCK SYSTEM USING VSDSQM BOARD & SOLENOID LOCK
+   ## ELECTRONIC ACCESS CONTROL SYSTEM USING VSDSQM BOARD & SOLENOID LOCK
    #### This project implements a combination lock system using the VSDSQM board (CH32V003F4U6), three push buttons, a TIP122 transistor, and a 12V solenoid lock.
 The system unlocks only when the correct sequence of button presses is entered.

    ## Project Overview :